 We invite you to explore our website to learn more about our professors' exciting research activities.
 Read about the pursuits and successes of our alumni as well as our current students.
 If you are considering Political Science as an undergraduate major, then visit our curriculum pages or read about why Political Science is among the most popular majors at URI.
 Prospective graduate students can read about our two degree programs (MA & MPA).

 Come back frequently to get updates about our events and lectures.

-Nicolai N. Petro, a professor of political science at the University of Rhode Island, has received a Fulbright research grant to study the role of the Russian Orthodox Church while living abroad in Ukraine.
+Nicolai N. Petro, a professor of political science at the University of Rhode Island, has received a Fulbright research grant to study in Ukraine.